tiagojoao86/linuxi3wmconfigfiles/README.md

 - Execute lxappearance, change to Adwaita-Dark
 - apt install picom
 - add to /etc/profile - export XDG_CONFIG_HOME="$HOME/.config"
-- create symbol links to desire programs in a folder, e add that folder to $PATH in ~/.xsessionrc
+- to add folders to path for dmenu, you should export $PATH in ~/.xsessionrc